ATFutures/who/README.md

 -   Phase 2: Scenarios of cycling uptake

     -   **Anticipated Duration:** 3 months.
     -   **Description:** This phase will estimate current travel patterns and latent demand for cycling.
 The data collected from Phase 1 and documented in this report will be fed into refining the prototype spatial interaction and network analysis models, to estimate where people currently travel.
-The models will be cross-validated and refined using "ground truth" data based on international open source datasets or, where available, local data.
+In particular, the calibration model will also be refined as a series of models reflecting distinct journey purposes, each of which will yield its own calibration parameter.
+These calibrations will be developed using highly detailed time-use data from just under half a million individuals (429,572) from eight countries (Austria, Canada, Finland, France, the Netherlands, Spain, the U.K., and the U.S.A.).
+These time-use diaries include detailed information on modes of transport, journey times, and purposes.
+The pseudo-anonymized locations for each respondent will be used to extract the surrounding street network and associated categories of buildings and other structures from OSM in order to geo-locate local trip attractors.
+The combination of street network and travel time data will then be used to calibrate separate models for each distinct purpose.
+Model calibrations will also be enhanced where possible through the use of locally-provided data from the study cities.
-    -   **Deliverables:** This phase will deliver estimated spatial and temporal patterns of flow throughout down to the street network level.
-Models will be calibrated using "ground truth" data and (where available) local expertise and data.
+    -   **Deliverables:** This phase will deliver estimated spatial and temporal patterns of flow throughout down to the street network level, and representing both different categories of journeys and, for Accra, different age demographics.
 These outputs will be provided as geographic datasets, high resolution maps and reproducible scripts, enabling travel patterns to be updated in the future.

 -   Phase 3: Extension to walking potential and health impact assessment of change
     -   **Anticipated Duration:** 6 months.
-    -   **Description:** This will build on the analysis developed Phase 2 to estimate to provide scenarios cycling uptake **following specific interventions**, building on our work on the Cycling Infrastructure Prioritisation Toolkit (CyIPT).
+    -   **Description:** This will build on the analysis developed Phase 2 to estimate to provide scenarios of change in both cycling and walking behaviour **following specific interventions**, building on our work on the Cycling Infrastructure Prioritisation Toolkit (CyIPT).
 This phase will also seek to estimate benefit-cost ratios (BCRs) of different options based on physical activity and behavioural change fed-into health and health-economic models such as HEAT.
-    -   **Deliverables:** By the end of this phase we will put into-production an Active Transport Future Toolkit (ATFT) for Accra and Kathmandu with an aim of extending this to other cities.
+    -   **Deliverables:** This phase will ultimately result in the production of an Active Transport Future Toolkit (ATFT) for Accra and Kathmandu, with these toolkits providing a benchmark and role-model for other cities.

 Deliverables
 ------------